 Ask for Help

 Finally, don’t be afraid or embarrassed to ask for help.
+If you are starting to ask yourself questions like “how long does crack stay in your urine”?, it may be time to seek help.
 It is never too late to treat your cocaine addiction.
 Unfortunately, addiction is a disease, and it can affect everyone—both men and women.
 Though, if you want to get help, you can.
 There are plenty of options and treatment centers available.
 If you think you have a problem, ask for help.
 You don’t have to fight this battle alone.